The Vice President for Research and Early Career Academics

 Professor Dr. Stefan Müller-Stach

 The Vice President for Research and Early Career Academics has special responsibility for the areas of research, data processing as well as knowledge and technology transfer.
 In addition, questions of security, the social integration of students, internationalization, and technological matters also fall under his scope of responsibility.
-As of April 1, 2017, Professor Dr. Stefan Müller-Stach will be assuming the post of Vice President for Research and Early Career Academics at Johannes Gutenberg University Mainz (JGU).
+Professor Dr. Stefan Müller-Stach assumed the post of Vice President for Research and Early Career Academics at Johannes Gutenberg University Mainz (JGU) in April 2017.

-Professor Dr. Stefan Müller-Stach brings with him a vast and diverse range of experience in university and academic management.
-He coordinated a Collaborative Research Center funded by the German Research Foundation (DFG) and was the Spokesperson of the organization's Review Board for Mathematics.
+Professor Dr. Stefan Müller-Stach brings with him a vast and diverse range of experience in university and academic research management.
+He coordinated a collaborative research center funded by the German Research Foundation (DFG) and was the spokesperson of the DFG Mathematics Review Board.
 From 2012 to 2014 he was Dean of Faculty 08: Physics, Mathematics, and Computer Science; from 2010 to 2016 he was a member of the Executive Committee of the Gutenberg Research College (GRC), the central strategic body for promoting cutting-edge research at Mainz University.
-Since 2013, Müller-Stach has also been a senior member of the Gutenberg Academy for Young Researchers at JGU where he helps foster and mentor up-and-coming research talent.
+Since 2013, Müller-Stach has also been a senior member of the Gutenberg Academy for Young Researchers at JGU, where he helps foster and mentor up-and-coming research talent.